ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/kms_vmware_overall/guide.en-gb.md

 ### If you do not have a Key Management Service (KMS)

-If you don't want to use OVHcloud's KMS.
+If you don't want to use OVHcloud's KMS (OKMS) and you want to create your own KMS server you can use vNKP.

 ### How do I use the vSphere Native Key Management (vNKP) service ?

-> [!warning]
->
-> OVHcloud provides you with services for which you are responsible, and for their configuration and management.
-You are therefore responsible for ensuring that it works properly.
->

 If you would like to manage your encryption keys (KMS) personally with the VMware native protocol.

 You can do this with the Hosted Private Cloud VMWare on OVHcloud **vNKP** technology provided.

-To do this, follow guide 2 :
+You can follow, guide n°2 :
 - [Guide 2 - Setting up a KMS on vSphere with vSphere Native Key Provider (vNKP)](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp).

 ## Go further